Dr. Maria Montessori

-Those who studied under her and went on to make their own contributions to education and child psychology include Anna Freud, Jean Piaget, Alfred Adler, and Erik Erikson.
+Those who studied her work and made their own contributions to education and child psychology include Anna Freud, Jean Piaget, Alfred Adler, and Erik Erikson.
 Many elements of modern education have been adapted from Montessori’s theories.
 She is credited with the development of the open classroom, individualized education, manipulative learning materials, teaching toys, and programmed instruction.
-In the last thirty-five years educators in Europe and North America begun to recognize the consistency between of the Montessori approach with what we have learned from research into child development.
+Since the 1960s, educators in Europe and North America have begun to recognize the consistency between the Montessori approach with what we have learned from research into child development.

 Maria Montessori was an individual ahead of her time.
-She was born in 1870 in Ancona, Italy, to an educated but not affluent middle class family.
-She grew up in a country considered most conservative in its attitude toward women, yet even against the considerable opposition of her father and teachers, Montessori pursued a scientific education and was the first woman to become a physician in Italy.
+She was born in 1870 in Ancona, Italy, to an educated middle-class family.
+She grew up in a country considered most conservative in its attitude toward women, yet even against the considerable opposition of her father and teachers, Montessori pursued a scientific education and was one of the first women to become a physician in Italy.

 As a practicing physician associated with the University of Rome, she was a scientist, not a teacher.
 It is ironic that she became famous for her contributions in a field that she had rejected as the traditional refuge for women at a time when few professions were open to them other than home-making or the convent.
 The method evolved almost by accident from a small experiment that Dr. Montessori carried out on the side.
 Her genius stems not from her teaching ability, but from her recognition of the importance of what she stumbled upon.

 Her work reinforced her humanistic ideals, and she made time in her busy schedule to actively support various social reform movements.
-Early in her career she began to accept speaking engagements throughout Europe on behalf of the women’s movement, peace efforts, and child labor law reform.
+Early in her career, Montessori began to accept speaking engagements throughout Europe on behalf of the women’s movement, peace efforts, and child labor law reform.
 Montessori become well known and highly regarded throughout Europe, which undoubtedly contributed to the publicity that surrounded her schools.